-“The Ruby of the Rockies”, Redstone is a tiny mountain town near Carbondale.
-There are a couple shops, restaurants and accommodations in town.
+Known as “The Ruby of the Rockies”, Redstone is a tiny mountain town nestled south of Carbondale.
+There are a couple of shops, restaurants, and accommodations in this quiet village.

 - Crystal (17mi)